 Market risk is the risk that the fair value of future cash flows of financial instruments will fluctuate due to the change in market variables.
 Market risk arises from positions in securities and derivatives as well as from our core retail, wealth and corporate businesses.
 The key risks to the Bank are foreign exchange, interest rate, credit spread and immaterial commodity risk.
-Market Risk within CIBC FirstCaribbean International Bank is a centralized group.
-This mirrors the way that the hard currencies are managed by Business Units and although the local currencies are handled in their respective regions these are still monitored, measured and controlled from a market risk perspective, centrally.
+Market Risk within CIBC FirstCaribbean International Bank is a centralized team which is independent from the front line.